 - Follow task guidelines for assignments.

 - Attend at least 90% of classes in order to maintain satisfactory academic progress.
 Please note: it is a minimum requirement of a Student Visa that students maintain an attendance level of at least 80%.

-PEP students are required to purchase the following text books:
+PEP students are required to purchase the following books (physical or digital copies):

 - English - English printed dictionary (seek advice from teachers before purchasing)